MrShiister/Convert-Kindle-Vocab-to-Anki/README.md

 - You may want to use the `list` subcommand after you find the correct words.
 It will append to the `.tsv` file.

 - If you have imported Kindle vocabs into Anki before, you may want to use `-f` to filter words by timestamp via the SQL query.
+You can get this timestamp by opening the `LOOKUPS` table in the database.
+I considered implementing it by searching for a word instead of a timestamp, but it gets complicated if the word appears multiple times in the table.

+- The `-f` flag is optional if you intend to import into Anki with the "Ignore lines where first field matches existing note" option.
 ## Bulk Editing Your Anki Database When You Suck At SQL
 It is possible to edit all your cards in bulk with the Anki Desktop client and a database editor.
 1. Backup your Anki database file in `%AppData%\Anki2\User\collection.anki2`.